agiletodd/agiletodd.github.io/_posts/Retrospectives/2016-02-20-Retrospective-Five-Stage-Approach.md

 The Sprint Retrospective is the teams opportunity to find ways to be more efficient and to discuss what went right and wrong during the Sprint.
 This is a very important meeting and is the centerpiece of the empirical nature of an agile environment.
 Below I discuss a five-stage approach that can help you identify areas of improvement for a team.

-There are many techniques a ScrumMaster can use to run a good Sprint Retrospective.
+There are many techniques a Scrum Master can use to run a good Sprint Retrospective.
 Mike Cohn generally recommends the Start, Stop, Continue approach as highlighted in the following blog post, [http://www.mountaingoatsoftware.com/agile/scrum/sprint-retrospective](http://www.mountaingoatsoftware.com/agile/scrum/sprint-retrospective)

 Although I have used the aforementioned approach and had great success I changed my approach after reading Agile Retrospectives Making Good Teams Great by Esther Derby and Diane Larsen.
 I did not necessarily agree with an overwhelmingly long retrospective (as can be recommended in the book) but it did lead me to believe that I could be getting a little more out of the Sprint Retrospective than I was.

 ### The Five-Stage Approach

 The five-stage approach has helped me better identify areas where the team can improve.
 I recommend this meeting be time-boxed at one hour.
-The ScrumMaster often runs a Sprint Retrospective but once you get a level of comfort with this technique, I recommend that teammates rotate the responsibility.
+The Scrum Master often runs a Sprint Retrospective but once you get a level of comfort with this technique, I recommend that teammates rotate the responsibility.
 It goes without often being said but this Ceremony is exclusively for the team.

 ### Stage 1: Set the Stage.